Home nursing shortage keeps Greenwich girl in the hospital 133 days

 “It’s very disheartening,” Curry said.
 “And that’s leaving the families up in turmoil.”

-The Gutasy family will continue to search for an at nurse.
+The Gutasy family will continue to search for an at-home nurse.
 Brandi said she dreams of Annabelle living a healthy and fulfilled life.

 “We’re doing everything we can to not to be stuck in a facility,” Brandi said.
 “We want to go home.”